MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ms.date: 07/08/2024
 ms.service: semantic-kernel
 ---
-# Defining your data model (Experimental)
+# Defining your data model (Preview)

 > [!WARNING]
-> The Semantic Kernel Vector Store functionality is experimental, still in development and is subject to change.
+> The Semantic Kernel Vector Store functionality is in preview, and improvements that require breaking changes may still occur in limited circumstances before release.

 ## Overview